henriquempimenta/MyDearDiary/journal.md

     *   **Fixed:** Corrected the initial display of events on the Dashboard by refining the loading logic in `DashboardViewModel` and `DashboardPage`.
     *   **Feature:** Implemented time filter for search using a dedicated button and `showDateRangePicker`.
     *   **Feature:** Made the search bar remember the previously searched text.
+    *   **Feature:** Implemented a live counter for events found in the search bar as the user types.

 ## 6. Polishing the Experience